kingce/personal-website/README.md

 - [ ] Fix the janky animations
 - [ ] Adjust padding on mobile
 - [ ] (If I ever become not-broke) Get a nicer domain name
+- [ ] FAR in the future: refactor code.
+This was a learning experience, but honestly, I did a lot of silly things structurally that I need to change if I have time.
+- [ ] Refactor CSS, it's not very DRY atm.

 ### Notes